 |Job Growth (2016-2026)*||4% (all graphic designers)|

 A 4-year bachelor's degree program in computer graphics design generally includes classes in graphic design, animation, logo design, multimedia design and drafting.
 Bachelor's degree programs are available through colleges, universities and design schools across the country.
 It may be possible to enter into the computer graphics design field with only a 2-year degree or certificate in computer graphics design.

 The U.S. Bureau of Labor Statistics (BLS) reports that in addition to a bachelor's degree in computer graphics design, graphics designers need to be creative, be analytical, have an eye for detail and have the ability to work under pressure.
 Knowledge of graphics software programs and the ability to operate printers, scanners and other computer equipment is essential.

 Graphic design is a field whose BLS-projected growth will vary by industry.
 Overall growth is projected at 4% during the 2016-2026 decade.
 The BLS expects a steep decline in publishing and significant growth, 20%, in computer systems design and related services.
 In general, businesses are interested in promoting themselves via the Internet, so website work should be available to graphic designers.
 The BLS reported that the median annual salary for graphic designers was $48,700 in May 2017 (www.bls.gov).

 Multimedia Artist and Animator

 Like computer graphics designers, these workers create graphics using computer software; however, multimedia artists and animators develop animations for various mediums and are often part of a design team that creates storyboards for clients.
 While a degree may not be necessary, these professionals often pursue a bachelor's degree.
-A 6% employment growth was projected between 2014 and 2024, based on BLS information.
-In 2015, multimedia artists and animators earned a median income of $63,970 per year.
+An 8% employment growth was projected between 2016 and 2026, based on BLS information.
+In 2017, multimedia artists and animators earned a median income of $70,530 per year.